 Don’t overthink your time spent on a plane, which could make your anxiety worse.
-Bring a book, music to listen to, or another activity to get you through the flight.
+Read a book, watch a movie, listen to music, do a crossword puzzle- anything to distract yourself might help get you through the flight.
 Having something to take your mind off the physical act of flying will help, trust me!

 If you understand a little about how a plane actually works, it might make you feel a better about flying.
 Did you know that a plane can still fly if it loses power in one engine?
 Even if it looses power in both engines, a plane can still glide surprising distances and land safely.
 Even still, the likelihood of a commercial jet loosing power in both engines is incredibly slim.
 According to Boeing the chance of this happening is “less than one in one billion flight hours.”
 For more facts to help curb your flight anxiety, check out this great article by lifehacker.com.

 If you are someone who gets anxious on planes, you are not alone.
 It isn’t easy to rid yourself of anxiety, especially when you’re flying alone or when you experience things like turbulence.
 (Note: when you know a bit about turbulence it becomes much less scary.)
 However, there are steps you can take to help mitigate your fear of flying.
 If you’ve tried any of these techniques, or if you have other tips you’d like to share, let us know in the comments below!

 If you’ve found this post helpful, share it with someone who might benefit from it as well.
 Follow us on social media and listen to the Solo Travel Talk Podcast for more affordable luxury solo travel tips, tricks, stories and advice.
 Click on the links below!